Enquire About This Tour Code CER Costa Rica Encompassed

 Day 11 to 12 - Cahuita

 We continue on to the small beachside town of Cahuita.
 From here, you can take an optional excursion into the magical Cahuita National Park, which boasts beautiful beaches and an off-shore coral reef.
 You can go for a snorkel or take a glass-bottomed boat tour to see some of the 500 species of fish that live in the area.
 Enjoy a stroll through the forest, keeping an eye out for the variety of creatures that call this nature reserve home.
 Bring your swimsuit with you to enjoy a day in the sun at one of the lovely beaches within the park, or lounge at one of the black sand beaches a few minutes from the hotel.
 The actual town of Cahuita has an impressive selection of restaurants, where you may sample some fruits of the sea, and of course listen to reggae music blaring out to the delight of the local Rastafarians.

 From Cahuita you have the option of taking a short bus journey down the coast to Puerto Viejo de Talamanca.
 This laid-back Caribbean village has some of the best surf in the country.
 Nearby is the local 'sloth sanctuary', where you can see sloths up close and personal, including baby orphans and sloths rescued from injuries who can no longer fend for themselves in the wild.
 From Cahuita we return to San José.

-Optional Excursions: Cahuita National Park – US$3 entry and US$20 for a guided walk • Snorkelling tour – From US$25 • Horse riding - US$45 • Indigenous Bribri village – US$55 • Indigenous Bribri village with canoeing, horse riding and waterfalls – US$75 • Bike Rental – US$5 per day • White water rafting in Rio Pacuares – US$99 • Glass-bottom boat tours – US$30 • Surfing lessons – US$30 • Jaguar Rescue Centre – US$18 plus bus fare (US$3)
+Optional Excursions: Cahuita National Park – US$3 entry and US$20 for a guided walk • Snorkelling tour – From US$25 • Horse riding - US$45 • Indigenous Bribri village – US$55 • Indigenous Bribri village with canoeing, horse riding and waterfalls – US$75 • Bike Rental – US$5 per day • White water rafting in Rio Pacuares – US$99 • Surfing lessons – US$30 • Jaguar Rescue Centre – US$18 plus bus fare (US$3)

 Day 13 to 13 - San José